jbendotnet/plantuml-converter/README.md

 If you squash merge make sure your **git message aka Merge Request Title** starts with one of these.
 ![](images/release.png)
 Once the branch was merged to master, semantics will create an incremented git tag.
-Additional the cross-compile binaries for windows, darwin and linux will be uploaded to releases.
+Additional the cross-compiled binaries for windows, darwin and linux will be uploaded to releases.